This privacy notice was last updated on the 27th January 2021.

 We are London Square Limited and are owned by London Square Developments (Holdings) Limited.
 Together with our subsidiaries and joint ventures we are known as London Square.
 This privacy notice applies to all companies.

 London Square is a British property developer which plans and builds conversions and new buildings with emphasis on residential sector in London and the Home Counties.
-For the purpose of the General Data Protection Regulation (Regulation (EU) 2016/679) (“the GDPR”), London Square is a data controller in respect of any personal data we collect.
+For the purpose of the UK General Data Protection Regulation (“the UK GDPR”), London Square is a data controller in respect of any personal data we collect.

 Data protection principles